Illinois-Licensed Speech-Language Pathologist

 Speech-Language-Hearing Association (ASHA)

-Bachelor of Arts - French and Public Relations
+B.A. in French and Public Relations

 A charming French river city near the mountains is where I first experienced culture shock.
 Not to mention my first experience with a host family who spoke utterly no English.
 The family consisted of a widow and her college-aged son.
 My host brother loved to speak French a mile a minute and then subsequently laugh at me when I couldn’t understand!